Major reshuffle: Fawad Chaudhry's ministry changed, Hafeez Sheikh appointed adviser on finance

 Ghulam Sarwar Khan, who previously was the petroleum minister, has now been named the federal minister for aviation.
 Sarwar, according to informed sources, had threatened to quit the party if removed from the cabinet.
 He was, therefore, given the Aviation Division portfolio which was until then held by Federal Minister for Privatisation Muhammad Mian Soomro.

-Azam Swati, who resigned as the federal minister for science and technology last year, has been appointed as the Federal Minister for Parliamentary Affairs.
+Azam Swati, who had resigned as the federal minister for science and technology last year, has been appointed as the federal minister for parliamentary affairs.

+His resignation had come after he was accused of using his influence in the transfer of a former capital police chief in the wake of his family's altercation with a family of slum dwellers.

 The prime minister, according to a notification issued by the Cabinet Division, has also appointed a trio of Special Assistants to the Prime Minister (SAPM).